nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/_index.en.md

       fundamentals (e.g. volume control, scales, coordination), then the rudiments, then a few songs, then improvisation
   - "spaced repetition"
-  - taking notes so that the future you can regain the knowledge
+  - taking notes so that you can regain the knowledge in the future
-    - e.g. by developing your own vocabulary and structure
+    - e.g. by developing your vocabulary and structure

 ### Ha (破)